-As described above, benefits are payable under the severance agreements following a termination of employment that meets certain requirements.
-A termination of employment that triggers benefits under the severance agreements will include (i) involuntary termination by us without cause and (ii) for the initial one-year period during which the severance agreement is effective, the voluntary termination by the executive for good reason.
+As described above, benefits are payable under the severance agreements following a termination of employment that triggers benefits under the severance agreements will include (i) involuntary termination by us without cause and (ii) for the initial one-year period during which the severance agreement is effective, the voluntary termination by the executive for good reason.
 "Cause" will exist if the executive commits gross negligence or willful misconduct in connection with his employment, an act of fraud, embezzlement or theft in connection with his employment, intentional wrongful damage to our property, intentional wrongful disclosure of our secret processes or confidential information or an act leading to a conviction of a felony or a misdemeanor involving moral turpitude.
-"Good reason" will include (but will not be limited to) a material change in the executive's title, a reduction in annual base salary, a reduction in the executive's annual bonus, relocation of the executive's place of employment to a location outside of the portion of the metropolitan area of the City of Houston, Texas, that is located within the highway known as "Beltway 8" and failure to provide benefits or a reduction in benefits.
+"Good reason" will include (but will not be limited to) a material change in the executive's primary duties, a material change in the executive's ranual bonus, relocation of the executive's place of employment to a location outside of the portion of the metropolitan area of the City of Houston, Texas, that is located within the highway known as "Beltway 8" and failure to provide benefits or a reduction in benefits.

-- If a named executive officer is entitled to benefits under the severance agreement, the named executive officer would receive the following: - · Annual base salary and compensation for earned but unused vacation time accrued through the date of termination of employment; - Pro rated amount equal to the greater of the executive officer's (i) target performance bonus for the year of the termination of employment and (ii) performance bonus for the year immediately preceding the year of the termination of employment; - Lump sum severance equal to 24 (chief executive officer), 18 (senior vice presidents), or 12 (vice presidents) months' of the executive's base salary for the fiscal year in which the termination occurs; - · Continued health and welfare benefits for 24 (chief executive officer), 18 (senior vice presidents), or 12 (vice presidents) months; and - All other perquisites to which the executive is entitled pursuant to the terms of the agreements providing for such perquisites.
+If a named executive officer is entitled to benefits under the severance agreement, the named executive officer would receive the following:

+- · Annual base salary and compensation for earned but unused vacation time accrued through the date of termination of employment; - Pro rated amount equal to the greater of the executive officer's (i) target performance bonus for the year of the termination of employment and (ii) performance bonus for the year immediately preceding the year of the termination of employment; - Lump sum severance equal to 24 (chief executive officer), 18 (senior vice presidents), or 12 (vice presidents) months' of the executive's base salary for the fiscal year in which the termination occurs; - · Continued health and welfare benefits for 24 (chief executive officer), 18 (senior vice presidents), or 12 (vice presidents) months; and - · All other perquisites to which the executive is entitled pursuant to the terms of the agreements providing for such perquisites.